5 Days In Maui

 When is the Best Time to Visit Maui

-Maui is a year-round destination and will be busy with tourists throughout the year.
-The island is very much geared towards large-scale tourism and boasts several large resorts that cater to both couples and families with children.
-Add to that the weather factor and you get the point.
+Maui is a year-round destination, busy with tourists throughout the year.
+The island is geared towards large-scale tourism and boasts several large resorts catering to couples and families with children.
 As with a visit to Kauai, weather and peak tourist seasons will affect your visit to Maui.

-Weather: Maui’s winters usually run from November/December to March.
-During this period, the island gets a lot of rain (a lot) and it could spoil a visit to the traditionally wetter parts of the island such as Hana.
+Maui’s winters usually run from November/December to March.
+During this period, the island gets a lot of rain.
+This could spoil a visit to the traditionally wetter parts of the island, such as Hana.
 From April to September, the drier period takes over.
-The trade winds – which consistently blow throughout the year on Maui – are stronger during this period, providing a breeze and blowing away the moist air.
-During the North American summer months, Maui is hot and dry, even in tropical Hana.
+The trade winds consistently blow throughout the year and are stronger during this period, providing a breeze and blowing away the moist air.
+Maui is hot and dry during the North American summer months, even in tropical Hana.
 During the shoulder seasons – March/April and October – you can expect comfortable weather with the occasional shower or rainy day.

-North vs South: It is also important to note that like all Hawaiian islands, Maui’s leeward and windward coasts often experience completely different weather.
-In general, the north coast of the island (both on East and West Maui) is windier, more tropical and wet, while the south coast (especially on East Maui) is sunny, dry and at times looking more like a desert rather than a tropical paradise.
-This is the reason why most resorts are on the sunny south coast.
-So, if it’s a rainy day on the north shore, a quick drive south will usually do the trick!
+Maui’s leeward and windward coasts often experience entirely different weather.
+Maui’s north coast (both on East and West Maui) is windier, more tropical, and wet.
+In contrast, Maui’s south coast (especially on East Maui) is sunny, dry, and sometimes looks more like a desert than a tropical paradise.
+This is why most resorts are on the sunny south coast.
+So, a quick drive south will usually do the trick if it’s a rainy day on the north shore!

-Peak tourist seasons: Maui lives off tourism, seriously.
-The “Valley Isle” is a top destination for U.S. and global holidaymakers, receiving over 2.5 million visitors in 2016!
-Therefore, it will be crowded on the island throughout the year with a few infamous seasons that you might want to avoid: Christmas (weather isn’t amazing anyway unless you’re coming from snow), summer school holidays (July-August), and U.S. national and school holidays (labor day, spring break, etc.).
-When I visited Maui during March, it wasn’t too bad but I was by no means alone at the beach.
+Maui lives off tourism, seriously.
+The “Valley Isle” is a top destination for U.S. and global holidaymakers, receiving roughly three million annual visitors.
+Therefore, it will be crowded on the island throughout the year, with a few peak seasons that you might want to avoid.
+These include Christmas (the weather isn’t amazing anyway unless you’re coming from snow), summer school holidays (July-August), and U.S. national and school holidays (Labor Day, spring break, etc.).

 Maui’s Airports

-Maui is served by three airports, an important thing to consider when booking your flight to/from Maui as well as inter-island flights.
+Three airports serve Maui, an important thing to consider when booking your flight to/from Maui and inter-island flights.
 The main airport is Kahului Airport (OGG), located in central Maui.
-The secondary airport is Kapalua Airport (JHM), located near the town of Lahaina.
-There is also a third airport in Hana but it is less likely you’ll be flying there.
+The secondary airport is Kapalua Airport (JHM), located near Lahaina.
+There is also a third airport in Hana, but it is less likely you’ll be flying there.

 Where to Stay in Maui

-Maui is small enough for it to make sense to base yourself in a single location for your entire stay and explore the island by car.
-The only exception to that is the scenic road to Hana, where if you plan to deeply explore the area it might make sense to spend one night (but this is not a complete must).
+Maui is small enough to make sense to base yourself in a single location for your entire stay and explore the island by car.
+The only exception is the scenic road to Hana, where if you plan to deeply explore the area, it might make sense to spend one night (but it’s not a must).

 Another thing to note is the price.
 Maui’s accommodation prices are among the highest in Hawaii.
-I am not sure if this is due to a supply/demand issue but I strongly advise booking well in advance and be mentally prepared to pay a “Maui premium”.
+I am unsure if this is due to a supply/demand issue, but I strongly advise booking well in advance and being mentally prepared to pay a “Maui premium.”

 Wailuku, Kahului & Paia

-If you want to stay from the crowds, these three towns might be good options to explore though by no means you’ll be the only ones here.
-Kahului and Wailuku are located at the mouth of the gorgeous Iao Valley.
-They have a mix of historical sites, shopping, dining, and are often overlooked by tourists.
-Paia, on the other hand, is a coastal town that is now popular with hipsters, surfers, and vegans.
-There’s always a good vibe around here and prime north shore beaches are a stone’s throw away.
+If you want to stay away from the crowds, these three towns might be good options to explore, but you’ll not be the only ones here.
+Kahului and Wailuku are at the mouth of the gorgeous Iao Valley.
+They have a mix of historical sites, shopping, and dining, and are often overlooked by tourists.
+On the other hand, Paia is a coastal town now popular with hipsters, surfers, and vegans.
+There’s always a good vibe around here, and prime north shore beaches are a stone’s throw away.

 Upcountry Maui & Hana

 In recent years, Maui has seen several “country-style” accommodations spring to life in the island’s agricultural interior.
-There isn’t much selection but the views are sensational and the tourist crowds are hardly seen.
+There isn’t much selection, but the views are sensational, and the tourist crowds are fewer.
 Over in the remote village of Hana, visitors often spend a night or two to take it slow on the legendary scenic drive.
-If you won’t be spending the night here, it simply means getting up early or splitting the scenic drive into two parts (see day 1 itinerary).
+If you won’t be spending the night here, it simply means getting up early or splitting the scenic drive into two parts (see day one itinerary).

-Sadly, backpackers will not find too many budget options in Maui as is the case on nearly all of Hawaii’s islands.
-Expect to pay $40-50 for a dorm room bed and I would strongly advise booking in advance because when space runs out, you’ll either be offered to sleep in a random space at the hostel or simply be turned away.
-I personally checked out the Northshore Hostel and only have good words to say.
-Though the staff was pretty strict with the rules, this is exactly what I was looking for.
-The place is clean, there are lots of toilets/showers, Wi-Fi is fast, rooms are air-conditioned, and the hostel offers the usual amenities you would expect (plus free parking).
+Sadly, backpackers will not find too many budget options in Maui, as on nearly all of Hawaii’s islands.
+Expect to pay more than $50/night for a dorm room bed, and I would strongly advise booking in advance because when space runs out, you’ll either be offered to sleep in a random space at the hostel or simply be turned away.
+The Howzit Hostels and Aloha Surf Hostel are solid options.
+If you’re looking more for a happening vibe, check out the Banana Bungalow Hostel.

-When it comes to camping, you have two options which both require making advanced reservations and having proper camping gear (you cannot sleep in the car… this is America!).
+When it comes to camping, you have two options, which both require making advanced reservations and having proper camping gear (you cannot sleep in the car).

 Getting Around Maui